SVANETI, GEORGIA

 ARRIVAL/DEPARTURE REQUIREMENTS

-Participants will need to arrive in Tbilisi (airport code TBS) on or before January 28.
-Arriving super early on January 29 may be possible, however that’s the day we’ll transfer to Svaneti so you’d miss out completely on Tbilisi exploration.
-On the tail end, we will return to Tbilisi by late afternoon on February 7 for departures later that night (if available) or more likely on the 8th.
+Session One: Participants will need to arrive in Tbilisi (airport code TBS) on or before January 27.
+Arriving super early on January 28 may be possible, however that’s the day we’ll transfer to Svaneti so you’d miss out completely on Tbilisi exploration.
+On the tail end, we will return to Tbilisi by late afternoon on February 5 for departures later that night (if available) or more likely on the 6th.

 PRICE INCLUDES

-40 Tribes Lead Guide with additional support from one local IFMGA guide; Hotel accommodation in Old Town Tbilisi nights of January 27 (in case of early morning arrivals on the 28th), 28 and February 7; Private transport between Tbilisi and Svaneti (approx 7-8 hours each way); 4WD transport between all villages in Svaneti; 9 nights guesthouse accommodation in Svaneti; All meals in Svaneti; Lift ticket for day at Tetnuldi Ski Resort; 8 days of epic guided skiing/splitboarding!
+40 Tribes Lead Guide with additional support from one local IFMGA Guide; (Session One) Hotel accommodation in Old Town Tbilisi nights of January 26 (in case of early morning arrivals on the 27th), 27 and February 5; (Session Two) Hotel accommodation in Old Town Tbilisi nights of February 3 (in case of early morning arrivals on the 4th), 4 and 13; Private transport between Tbilisi and Svaneti (approx 7-8 hours each way); 4WD transport between all villages in Svaneti; 8 nights guesthouse accommodation in Svaneti; All meals in Svaneti; Lift ticket for day at Tetnuldi Ski Resort; 7 days of epic guided skiing/splitboarding!

 PRICE DOES NOT INCLUDE

-Airfare and baggage fees; Airport transfers in Tbilisi (taxis or rideshares can be easily arranged); Medical/evacuation insurance; Meals in Tbilisi and on transport days to/from Svaneti; Alcohol; Tips for guides.
+Airfare and baggage fees; Airport-hotel and hotel-airport transfers in Tbilisi (taxis or rideshares can be easily arranged); Medical/evacuation insurance; Meals in Tbilisi and on transport days to/from Svaneti; Alcohol other than wine and chacha that is sometimes provided at meals; Tips for guides.

 BOOKING POLICY